Rush Week

 Rush Week is a 1989 American slasher film directed by Bob Bralver and starring Pamela Ludwig, Dean Hamilton, and Roy Thinnes.
-Its plot follows a sorority coed investigating a series of underreported missing persons cases on her college campus.
+Its plot follows a sorority member investigating a series of underreported missing persons cases on her college campus.

 Plot

 Toni Daniels, an ambitious journalism major at Tambler College, is assigned to do a cover story on the campus's rush week.
 Toni begins interviewing various members of the fraternities, as well as Dean Grail.
-Meanwhile, coed Julie McGuffin disappears after participating in a nude modeling session, held clandestinely in the university science building.
+Meanwhile, student Julie McGuffin disappears after participating in a nude modeling session, held clandestinely in the university science building.
 Toni soon learns of Julie's disappearance, and begins to secretly investigate the case.
 Shortly after, Alma Gifford, a student who works as an escort, flees from the Beta Delta Beta fraternity after a prank, and is pursued by a cloaked killer wielding an axe.
 The killer chases her into the woods, eventually hacking her to death.

 Meanwhile, Toni questions Julie's roommate, Sarah, and learns that Julie used to model for an unnamed man who paid her significant amounts of money.
 Sarah tells Toni that Julie met the man through Alma, who has also gone missing.
 Toni confronts Jeff Jacobs, the head of Beta Delta Beta, about Alma's disappearance, though he insists Alma fled the fraternity but that he could not find her.
 Jeff soon begins to romance Toni, and she agrees to go on a picnic with him.

-Jeff's friend Byron warns Toni that Jeff has not been the same since his former girlfriend, the Dean's daughter, was murdered and dismembered in the campus science building the following year.
+Jeff's friend Byron warns Toni that Jeff has not been the same since his former girlfriend, the Dean's daughter, was murdered and dismembered in the campus science building the previous year.
 Later, Toni is approached by Arnold Krangen, a chef in the campus cafeteria who offers her money to pose for him—the hundred-dollar bill he shows her bears an emblem of a double-sided axe, which Toni also observed on bills left behind by Julie in her dormitory.
 Toni presumes Arnold is responsible for Julie's and Alma's disappearances, and breaks into his house, where she finds a cache of pornographic photos Arnold has collected of female students.
 She confronts Dean Grail with the evidence, who dismisses Arnold as a sexual deviant, but does not believe him to be a killer.